codespace555/MileStone/Project 1/Readme.md

 To run the application locally, follow these steps:

-1. Clone this repository to your local machine using `git clone https://github.com/your_username/Project 1`
+1. Clone this repository to your local machine using `https://github.com/codespace555/MileStone/tree/7afd933bf7fd7379a6d57879cdbe87a733d97efe/Project%201`
-2. Navigate to the project directory: `cd PWSkills-Blog`
+2. Navigate to the project directory: `cd Project 1`
 3. Open the `index.html` file in your preferred web browser.